Breastfeeding Essentials: A Guide for New Moms

 • Laid-back: Eases fast letdown.

 Aim for a latch where the baby’s mouth covers the areola—not just the nipple—to prevent pain and ensure effective feeding.
+That’s right, a good latch fosters a good feed.

 Is Baby Getting Enough?